blackholeorbit/nullbit/Wave_a_Flag.md

 warm: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 3.2.0, BuildID[sha1]=3aa19b2a9cc4e093d64025eab8f510679b523455, with debug_info, not stripped
 ```

-Looking back at the description gives a hint on the direction in which I need to head (Can you invoke help flags for a tool or binary?).
+Looking back at the description gave me a hint on the direction in which I needed to head (Can you invoke help flags for a tool or binary?).
 Using the 'strings'
-command and piping it to less produced the flag.
+command and piping it to 'less' exposed the flag.

 ```
 kali@kali:~/Downloads$ strings warm | less